-Active Directory Federation Services (AD Federation Services) is a feature of the Windows Server operating system that extends end users' single sign-on access to applications and systems outside the corporate firewall.
+Active Directory Federation Services (AD FS) is a feature of the Windows Server operating system (OS) that extends end users' single sign-on (SSO) access to applications and systems outside the corporate firewall.

 Active Directory Federation Services was first released with Windows Server 2003 R2 as an additional download.
 Since then, Microsoft has released five different versions of AD FS.

 AD FS 2.0, Microsoft's third release, is a download from Microsoft.com that is compatible with Windows Server 2008 and Windows Server 2008 R2.
 Its upgrades include improved installation with new server validation checks, tightened integration with Microsoft Office SharePoint Server 2007 and Active Directory Rights Management Services (AD RMS) and an improved experience to establish federated trusts.

 In AD FS 3.0 for Windows Server 2012 R2, Microsoft added the possibility to securely register and join mobile devices, support for group Managed Service Accounts (gMSAs) and simplified customization of the login platform.

 The most recent version, AD FS 4.0 for Windows Server 2016, enables sign-on with Azure multifactor authentication (MFA), non-AD Lightweight Directory Access Protocol (LDAP) directories and Windows Hello for Business.
 Microsoft also improved the auditing process, interoperability with SAML and password management to federate Office 365 users.